Node Interaction in Diagram Component

 }

-• An object can be dragged by clicking and dragging it.
-When multiple elements are selected, dragging any one of the selected elements move all the selected elements.
+• Drag an object by clicking and dragging it.
+When multiple elements are selected, dragging any one of the selected elements moves all the selected elements.

-• When you drag the elements in the diagram, the PositionChanging and PositionChanged events get triggered and do customization on those events.
+• During dragging, the PositionChanging and PositionChanged events are triggered and do customization on those events.

 A node can be resized at runtime by using the Scale method.
 The following code explains how to resize the node by using the scale method.